JMarcosSF/test_result_notifier/README.md

 This application was generated using JHipster 3.9.1, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v3.9.1](https://jhipster.github.io/documentation-archive/v3.9.1).

+Case study/project: Create a website for a small company that teaches English and Math courses to high school students to prepare them for SAT.
+The website should allow students and teachers to register using their email.
+When teachers conduct practice tests, they will login to the website and add test results for multiple students.
+Students will then receive an email with test results.
+Assume the company has 5 teachers and 10 students per class.
+Recommended technologies are HTML, JQuery or any JavaScript library for front end, REST services for backend and MySQL for database.

 ## Development

 After Cloning, run the following to get Gulp to work: